hnordquist/INCC6/readme.txt

 Closed issues

+#98 Acquisition measurement termination conditions NYI
-#87 DB issues with non En language and region settings
+#97 DB issues with non En language and region settings
 #94 Add a comment column to the various measurement reports dialogues
 #93 File or folder query for list mode input files confusing
 #92 File locations are not fully coherent